Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Three-level scheme

 \section{Three-level scheme}

 Let us first illustrate schematically the different emission processes in terms of resonant (optical) pumping within a three-level picture to fix some basic ideas.
 In a first step, we consider the situation depicted in Fig. \ref{fig:02}(a) where the LL energy scale $\sqrt{2}\hbar v/l_B$ is slightly larger than the VP gap $\Delta_\text{VP}$ given in Eq. (\ref{eq:gapVP}), \textit{i.e.} the magnetic length is slightly smaller than the effective surface width $l_S$.
 We show below in Sec. \ref{sec:exp} that this situation can be easily achieved \textit{e.g.} in MBE-grown $\text{Pb}_{1-x}\text{Sn}_x\text{Se}$ crystals.
 In this case, the $n=1$ LL of the chiral $m=0$ surface state is slightly above the $n=0$ level of the upper VP band with an index $m=1$.
 In Fig. \ref{fig:02}(a), we consider optical pumping in the Faraday geometry, where the light frequency is resonant with the $(m=0,n=0)\rightarrow (m=0,n=1)$ transition.
 If the target level is only slightly above the lowest LL of the $m=1$ VP band, $(m=1,n=0)$, one may expect rapid non-radiative decay of the excited electrons to the latter level.
-These electrons may then decay to the zero-energy level $(m=0,n=0)$ by emitting light of the frequency $\omega=\sqrt{2} v/l_S$ in the Voigt geometry, \textit{i.e.} absorbed and emitted photons, even if they may be almost resonant, propagate in perpendicular directions.
-While the magnetic field does then not allow one to control the frequency of the transition, which is determined by the interface width $\ell$, it allows us to bring the levels $(m=1,n=0)$ and $(m=0,n=1)$ into close energetic vicinity and thus to increase the transition rate between the two levels, which is proportional to
+These electrons may then decay to the zero-energy level $(m=0,n=0)$ by emitting light with a frequency $\omega=\sqrt{2} v/l_S$ in the Voigt geometry, \textit{i.e.} absorbed and emitted photons, even if they may be almost resonant, propagate in perpendicular directions.